karencfv/os-resources/README.md

 [OS tutorial](https://github.com/cfenollosa/os-tutorial).
 An implementation of the above document without the theory.

 [Writing an OS in Rust](https://os.phil-opp.com/).
 This blog series creates a small operating system in the Rust programming language.
+Exploratory work based on this tutorial can be found in the [min-rust-os](./min-rust-os) directory.

 ## Academic papers